 The following list gives example views of key stakeholders and team members.
 In reality, each role will have multiple viewpoints that may change throughout the project.

-- Creative Director – win awards for prestige, attracting talent and more business
+- Creative Director – blow the budget to win awards, attract talent and more business

-- Product Manager – add different features and use a different approach
+- Product Manager – add different features and use a different delivery approach

 - Advertising Manager – include as many ads as possible to generate revenue